tigawanna/geo-kenya/README.md

 We're grateful to the maintainers of these projects for their excellent work that made GeoKenya possible.

+## Privacy & Offline Operation

+**GeoKenya operates entirely offline** - your location data never leaves your device.
+All geographic calculations, database queries, and ward lookups are performed locally using the embedded SQLite database with Spatialite extensions.

-## Disclaimer
+## Platform Support

-This is currently an Android-only project.
+This is currently an **Android-only** project.
 While the codebase uses cross-platform technologies, it has only been tested and optimized for Android devices. iOS support is not yet implemented and may require additional work to function properly.